- Ph.D., Mechanical Engineering, University of California at Berkeley, 1994.

 - B.S., Mechanical Engineering, University of California at Davis, 1989.

-Dr. Webster holds a professional engineering license (PE).
+Dr. Webster holds a professional engineering license (PE) in Georgia.

 - Fluid mechanics